serde-rs/serde-rs.github.io/_src/field-attrs.md

   `default = "empty_value"` would invoke `empty_value()` and `default =
   "SomeTrait::some_default"` would invoke `SomeTrait::some_default()`.

-- #### `#[serde(flatten)]`
+- ##### `#[serde(flatten)]`

-  Flatten the contents of this field into the container it's defined in.
+  Flatten the contents of this field into the container it is defined in.

-  This removes one level of structure in a map or a value that serializes into a map.
-Structs are automatically converted into maps when flattening is used.
-This can for instance be used to capture the remaining fields in a JSON object into a hash map or to move common keys into a separate object.

-  This feature currently cannot be used with internally or untagged enums.
+  This removes one level of structure between the serialized representation and the Rust data structure representation.
+It can be used for factoring common keys into a shared structure, or for capturing remaining fields into a map with arbitrary string keys.
+The [struct flattening](attr-flatten.md) page provides some examples.

 - ##### `#[serde(skip)]`